viliakov2/as2020111701/task1/Readme.md

     * An Autoscaling Group for Bastion host to troubleshoot application and infrastructure issues, deployed to a public subnet.
   * Resources in application private subnets:
     * An application private subnet per Availability Zone.
-    * An Autoscaling Group to launch EC2 instances that host Magento application.
+    * An Autoscaling Group to launch EC2 instances that host the Magento application.
     * A Security Group allowing HTTP traffic from the Load Balancer and all traffic from a bastion host to application instances.
-    * A EFS mount target per Availability zone.
+    * An EFS mount target per Availability Zone.
     * A Security Group allowing NFS traffic from application instances and all traffic from a bastion host to the EFS.
   * Resources in database private subnets:
     * An database private subnet per Availability Zone.